 You will be encouraged to work independently, and to develop, review and refine your ideas as well as evaluating and reflecting upon your own work and progress.
 You will develop and use knowledge and understanding of the work of others to develop and extend your thinking and to inform your own work.

-Drawing skills are an important aspect of art and design A level work.
+Drawing skills are an important aspect of all the faculties courses at A Level.
 Drawing can be used in a variety of ways: for observation analysis, planning, developing ideas and to realise intentions.
 Drawing can also be used to explore the formal elements; line, tone, shape, form, colour, pattern, texture and spatial relationships.

-Art and Design: Ideally, you should have studied Art to GCSE level and have achieved a Grade B or above.
+Art, Craft and Design: Ideally you should have studied Art to GCSE level and have achieved a grade 6 or above.

-Textiles: Ideally, GCSE textiles at Grade B or above or evidence of a keen interest in textile techniques, experience of using a sewing machine, with examples of work.
+Textiles Design: Ideally GCSE textiles or another art and design related subject at grade 6 or above and evidence of a keen interest in textile techniques, experience of using a sewing machine, with examples of work.

-Photography: Ideally, GCSE photography at Grade B or above, or evidence of a keen interest in photography contained in a portfolio
+Photography: Ideally, GCSE photography or another art and design related subject at grade 6 or above, or evidence of a keen interest in photography contained in a portfolio.